ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-using-overlays.md

 To reposition the Image Overlay, place your cursor in the middle of the Overlay and drag.
 If you’d like to adjust the Overlay’s size, hover your cursor in the bottom right-hand corner, and look for it to change to arrows.
 Drag to adjust the size.
 You may also use your mouse's scroll feature, or your trackpad’s pinch-to-zoom feature to resize any Overlay.

 If you would like to remove the Image Overlay from your broadcast, place your cursor over the Overlay.
 The {% inlineicon x 30 %}Close Button{% endinlineicon %} will appear on the left.
 It hides the Image Overlay from the Main Window (and current Scene).
 You can bring the Image Overlay back to the screen by clicking the {% inlineicon visible 20 inverted %}Visible Button{% endinlineicon %} next to the name of the Image Overlay within the Overlays Window, or selecting it from the <samp>Overlays</samp> Menu at the top of your display.

+## Movie Overlays

+Movie overlays work just like [Image Overlays](#image-overlays) but use a video file instead of an image.
+This is great for an animated logo or lower third.
+Movie overlays will play without sound.

+Video files with transparency are best.
+These can be created in apps such as Adobe After Effects, and should be saved as Apple ProRes 4444 format.

+There are 4 ways to create an Image Overlay:

+* Drag a movie file from the Finder into the <samp>Overlays</samp> Window.
+* Select <samp>New Movie Overlay</samp> in the {% inlineicon overlays 65 graybutton %}Overlays{% endinlineicon %} pull-down button in the Main Window
+* Select <samp>New Movie Overlay</samp> in the <samp>Overlays</samp> menu at the top of your display
+* Click the {% inlineicon addmovie 50 inverted %}Add Movie Overlay Button{% endinlineicon %} button at the bottom the <samp>Overlays</samp> Window

+A File Selection Sheet will appear, allowing you to find and select a movie file.

+### Movie Overlay Playback Options

+To pause or play a movie overlay, place your cursor in the middle of the Overlay, and you'll see a small movie player bar show up, with a play/pause button, scrub bar and an options menu. {% inlineicon scrubbar 100 %}Scrub Bar{% endinlineicon %} Options include "Auto-Play", "Loop", and the option to hide the overlay when finished with playback.

+### Editing Movie Overlays

+To reposition a Movie Overlay, place your cursor in the middle of the Overlay and drag.
+If you’d like to adjust the Overlay’s size, hover your cursor in the bottom right-hand corner, and look for it to change to arrows.
+Drag to adjust the size.
+You may also use your mouse's scroll feature, or your trackpad’s pinch-to-zoom feature to resize any Overlay.

+If you would like to remove the Movie Overlay from your broadcast, place your cursor over the Overlay.
+The {% inlineicon x 30 %}Close Button{% endinlineicon %} will appear on the left.
+It hides the Image Overlay from the Main Window (and current Scene).
+You can bring the Movie Overlay back to the screen by clicking the {% inlineicon visible 20 inverted %}Visible Button{% endinlineicon %} next to the name of the Movie Overlay within the Overlays Window, or selecting it from the <samp>Overlays</samp> Menu at the top of your display.

 ## Comment Overlays